-5. If applicable, describe how the school will

-support, coordinate, and integrate services

-with early childhood programs at the school

-level, including strategies for assisting

-preschool children in the transition from

-early childhood education programs to local

-elementary school programs.
+5. If applicable, describe how the school will support, coordinate, and integrate services with early childhood programs at the school level, including strategies for assisting preschool children in the transition from early childhood education programs to local elementary school programs.

 SHMES will offer a Meet the Teacher and a Curriculum Night opportunity to assist with transition.
+Our PK teachers also held an introductory session in April of 2024.
+This provided an opportunity to set the stage for PK, sharing the expectations of both students and parents.

-6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; andIncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.
+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; and lncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.